lrvick/security-token-docs/Use_Cases/Commit_Signing.md

 large codebase this is an unreasonable expectation.

 Having signing and review at every PR between releases distributes responsibility more fairly.
-When you sign a commit or sign a mege commit after a PR you are signing only that one chunk of code or subset of changes and creating a smaller set of checks and balances through the release cycle.
+When you sign a commit or sign a merge commit after a PR you are signing only that one chunk of code or subset of changes and creating a smaller set of checks and balances through the release cycle.